chaosmail/chaosmail.github.com/_posts/2019-02-01-getting-started-with-sql2019.md

 Currently, SQL Server 2019 and SQL Server 2019 Big data cluster (BDC) are still in private preview.
 However, you can apply for the [Early Adoption Program][sql-server-2019-early-adoption] which will grant you access to Microsoft's private registry and SQL Server 2019 images.
 You are also assigned a buddy (a PM on the SQL Server 2019 team) as well as granted access to a private Teams channel.
 Hence, if you want to try it already today, you should definitely sign up!

 In this section we will go through the prerequisites and installation process as documented in the [SQL Server 2019 installation guidelines][sql-server-2019-deploy-bigdata] for Big Data analytics.
-In the documentation, you will find a link to a [Python script][sql-server-2019-deploy-bigdata-github] that allows you to spin up SQL 2019 on AKS.
+In the documentation, you will find a link to a [Python script][sql-server-2019-deploy-bigdata-github] that allows you to spin up SQL 2019 on Azure Kubernetes Services (AKS).

 > If you want to install SQL Server 2019 BDC on your on-premise Kubernetes cluster, you can follow the steps in [Christopher Adkin's Blog](https://chrisadkin.io/2018/12/18/building-a-kubernetes-cluster-for-sql-server-2019-big-data-clusters-part-1-hyper-v-virtual-machine-creation/
 ).
-You can find an official deployment guide for BDC on [minikube in the Microsoft docs](https://docs.microsoft.com/en-us/sql/big-data-cluster/deploy-on-minikube?view=sql-server-ver15).
+You can find an official deployment guide for BDC on [Minikube in the Microsoft docs](https://docs.microsoft.com/en-us/sql/big-data-cluster/deploy-on-minikube?view=sql-server-ver15).

 ### Prerequisites: Kubernetes and MSSQL clients